Right Arrow

 How video intelligence helps:

-Video platforms can monitor vehicle corridors, detect unsafe pedestrian crossings, and flag near-misses in real time.
+Video platforms can monitor vehicle corridors, notify teams when pedestrians enter vehicle-only corridors or when vehicles enter pedestrian-only zones.
 Reviewing these events helps teams redesign layouts and implement better controls.

 Scenario: